Check if the first layer sticks to the surface – if not abort the print and report it to a Raplab employee.

-Once your happy with the position of your object, click “Slice now”(6), which will bring you onto the Preview page.
+Once your happy with the position of your object, click “Slice now”(6), which will bring you onto the preview page.

-You can toggle between the Preview and 3d editor page (12) with the buttons located in the bottom left corner.
+You can toggle between the preview and 3d editor page (12) with the buttons located in the bottom left corner.

 Check the progress of the print from time to time.
 Once the print is complete, you can log out of the raplab login screen.
 You can then remove the build plate and bend it slightly.
 The print should pop right off.
 Pick of any remaining bits of print material with your fingers.
-Do not use any metal tools, this permanently damage the build plate.
+Do not use any metal tools, this will permanently damage the build plate.
 Double check both sides of the build plate and the heated print bed for debris before putting back in place, ready for the next user.

 Check if the power and usb cable is connected to the printer properly.